Subscribe to our newsletter

 What is the procedure for moving the CO2?
 How big is the storage well?

-- The CO2 collected at Labs will be transported to an existing well at the Meadowbrook Carbon Storage Hub facility, an AER regulated CO2 injection well, operated by Deep Sky's storage partner, north of Edmonton in Sturgeon County.
+- The CO2 collected at Alpha will be transported to an existing well at the Meadowbrook Carbon Storage Hub facility, an AER regulated CO2 injection well, operated by Deep Sky's storage partner, north of Edmonton in Sturgeon County.

 - Alberta has a long history and strong regulatory expertise in the management of the subsurface injection, disposal and permanent sequestration of CO₂.